oskarsh/GrandfathersAdviceBot/README.md

 ## Install

-To speak with Grandfather [click here]( https://t.me/GrandfathersAdviceBot) and open a new Chat with him in Telegram
+To speak with Grandfather [click here]( https://t.me/GrandfathersAdviceBot) and open a new Chat with him in Telegram and use a Official Server